 If you do not, they will die and this can happen in just an hour or two!!

 Because they have little or no fur they have no natural means of keeping warm.
 Just imagine what it would be like as a human if you wore no clothes all of the time.
 Their cage needs to be kept at a minimum of 20 degrees C (68 degrees F) continually (ie 24 hours per day, 7 days per week!) and ideally a few degrees warmer.
 This usually means the room their cage is in should be heated continuously during winter!!
 This is especially important with very young hairless guinea pigs because as their body mass is so low they will get cold very quickly if not kept somewhere warm.
 Putting loads of straw in the cage and a blanket over the cage is not enough.
 If you are relying on central heating to keep the room where they are kept warm the heating must be kept on throughout the night.
-If you cannot afford this then some alternative source of heating, Ie, a small/medium ( 7 - 10 kw ) heatmat, should be used to keep their room warm when the main house heating is turned off.
+If you cannot afford this then some alternative source of heating, Ie, a small/medium ( 7 - 10 kw ) heatmat, should be used when the main house heating is turned off.
 The heatmat must be place outside the cage, underneath 1 half of the cage.
 This will enable your skinny pig to be able to have a cooler end if she/he gets a bit too warm.
 If you cannot afford to give skinnies a warm place to live then you cannot afford to keep hairless guinea pigs.

 The first time you handle one can come as a surprise if you are only used to handling ordinary guinea pigs as skinny guinea pigs are so warm to hold!

 They aren't really any hotter, but because there is almost no fur to insulate them you feel their body heat immediately - so make sure your hands are warm first otherwise you will give them quite a shock!